vmalloc/mongomock/README.rst

 .. code-block:: bash

-python3 -c "from pbr import git; git.write_git_changelog()"
+  python -c "from pbr import git; git.write_git_changelog()"

 Then you can get the relevant section in the generated `Changelog` file.

 Acknowledgements
 ----------------

 Mongomock has originally been developed by `Rotem Yaari <https://github.com/vmalloc/>`_, then by `Martin Domke <https://github.com/mdomke>`_.
 It is currently being developed and maintained by `Pascal Corpet <https://github.com/pcorpet>`_ .

-Also, many thanks go to the following people for helping out, contributing pull requests and fixing bugs:
+Also, many thanks go to the following people for helping out, contributing pull requests and fixing
+bugs:

 * Alec Perkins
 * Alexandre Viau